tableaunoir/git-guide/README.md

 ## Branches

 Branching is a nice mechanism, but its use is counterintuitively simple.

+### List the branch names

-For instance, if you want to list the existing branches, but to branch, use `git branch`.
+If you want to list the existing branches, but to branch, use `git branch`.
 Yes! `git branch` does not branch, otherwise the name of the command would have been to transparent.
 A command like "git list-branch" would have been too crystal clear.

+### Create a branch

 To create a branch, do `git branch <nameofmybranch>`. (yes that is the same command... we could have imagined "git newbranch ...").
 To move to a branch, we could have imagined "git changebranch ..." or "git gotobranch ...", but no.. it is `git checkout <nameofmybranch>`.

+### Merge

 <img src="branchmasteramazingfix.png" height="300px"/>

 Suppose you have a branch called `amazingfix` and you want to include this amazing fix into the main branch `master`.
 Proceed as follows: